-Peaked Mountain Trail is a 3.5 mile lightly trafficked loop trail located near Monson, Massachusetts that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and birding and is accessible year-round.
+Peaked Mountain Trail is a 2 mile lightly trafficked loop trail located near Monson, Massachusetts that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The reservation lies amid one of the most pristine, undeveloped areas of the state, with broad views of rural and forested landscapes in every direction.
 1,227-foot summit.
 The ascent from the main entrance to the summit of Peaked Mountain is a 467-foot gain in elevation that is strenuous in places.
-At a moderate pace, allow 45 minutes each way.
 The summit reveals spectacular views of undisturbed rural and forested landscapes in every direction: Connecticut's Shenipsit State Forest to the south, Mount Monadnock to the north, and Mount Wachusett to the northeast.
 In between lies a sweep of rolling New England countryside with valley farms and small villages.
 The Valley View overlook provides views of nearby Boulder Hill and the City of Springfield to the west.

 Very nice place!
 I've been here multiple times with my Golden and each time it's been fairy quite.
 There is not a lot of traffic which makes this a perfect location to take the pup!

 Love this hike!
 Great maps of the various trails.
 Nice hour long moderately easy hike with a good view at the top and some rock scrambling if you choose.

 This is a great place for an "energetic" hike!
 I hike the trails here with my dog at least twice a week.
 The main trail starts on a slight incline and it continues that way up to the peak.
 There are a few connecting trails that loop to the peak as well.
 It's not a long hike, about 1 hour up and back.
 The views are nice especially in the Fall.
 Great for kids and dogs!